 THE ORIGIN OF THE BARKLOW NAME

-It all goes back to the earliest days of what is now New York City -- actually before there was a New York.
-Henry Hudson, the dutch exployer had been the first to sail up the river that now bears his name, and in the process discovered what is now called the island of Manahattan.
-Hudson and other Dutch exployers liked the looks of the area, so they bought the island from the indians for the well-publicized twenty-four dollars worth of goods and trinkets.
+It all goes back to the earliest days of what is now New York City -- actually before there was even a New York.
+Henry Hudson, the famous British explorer, had been the first to sail up the river that now bears his name.
+In the process he discovered the island of Manhattan.
+Eventually it was purchased from the local Indians for the well-publicized price twenty-four dollars worth of goods and trinkets.

-They started a village, and called it New Amsterdam.
-The Dutch West India Company was formed, and in 1653, the word soon got back to Holland that many opportunities existed in the New World for ambitious people with an adventurous spirit.
+A village was started and it was called New Amsterdam.
+Around 1653 the Dutch West India Company was formed and word got back to Holland of the many opportunities that existed in the New World for ambitious people with adventurous spirits.

 A 36-year old man who met this description left his home near Borculo in Holland with his wife and two children, and came to America.
 His name was HARMEN JANS LUBBERDINCK.

 It was the practice in many European countries at that time, to add the name of the town or area from which they originated to the end of their name, so Harman reported his name to be HARMEN JANS LUBBERDINCK VAN BORCULO, the word "Van" being Dutch for "of" or "from".

 Well, people were not too particular about how their names were entered in whatever records were kept in those days, so somehow VAN BORCULO became Harmen's official name and the Lubberdinck part was dropped.
 The changes did not stop there of course.